mrooney/mrooney.github.com/source/_posts/2012-07-01-freelancing-a-6-month-retrospective.markdown

 doubling my previous rate as just a starting point, so these benefits were easily paid for and is what allowed me to dramatically cut hours without a pay cut.

-Healthcare is a big and challenging topic, so if you find this to a problematic point for you, there's a whole chapter devoted to it in the all-around very thorough book [Working for Yourself](http://www.amazon.com/Working-Yourself-Independent-Contractors-Freelancers/dp/1413313310).
+Healthcare is a big and challenging topic, so if you find this to be a problematic point for you, there's a whole chapter devoted to it in the all-around very thorough book [Working for Yourself](http://www.amazon.com/Working-Yourself-Independent-Contractors-Freelancers/dp/1413313310).
 The short version is that if you can get on your spouse's plan, that's a great option, and COBRA can also be used if affordable, and can be turned into a personal plan after 18 months.
 I decided to go with an individual plan, looking extensively at both freelancersunion.org and ehealthinsurance.com before choosing a plan from the latter.